kimipooh/wp-add-mime-types/readme.txt

 1. Setting Menu
 2. Setting Menu in case of the multisite
 3. Ignore to the right of '#' on a line
+4. Security Options

 == Changelog ==
 = 2.5.6 =
 * Added the "Enable to debug output for file types recognized by WordPress when a file is uploaded by the media." security option.
 In detail, please see "Frequently Asked Questions" section.
+* Tested up to WordPress 5.6 and PHP 7.4.

 = 2.5.5 =
 * Fixed the error "the "Too few argument" for WordPress 5.0 or previous versions.